Year 1 - Semester 1

 2

-You will learn basic applied anatomy and physiology of domestic animals through dissection, use of models and physiological tests.
-Organ systems studied include the skeletal, muscular, integument, respiratory and cardiovascular systems.
+You will learn basic applied anatomy and physiology of the four major domestic animal species (dog, cat, horse and bovid) through dissection, use of models and physiological tests.
+Organ systems studied include the skeletal, muscular, cardiovascular, respiratory and integumentary systems.
+This course is taken in conjunction with APHY 101.

 Credit Units: 2